HDFGroup/h5pyd/docs/quick.rst

     array([ 0, 10, 20, 30, 40, 50, 60, 70, 80, 90])

 For more, see :ref:`file` and :ref:`dataset`.

+There is also a specialized class for working with tabular data: Tables.
+Tables extends the Dataset class with some properties and methods specific to this type of data.
+For more information
+see: tbd.

 Creating a domain programmatically
 ++++++++++++++++++++++++++++++++++